manasa-arun/python/content/en/Tips/how-to-remove-specific-substings-from-a-set-of-strings-in-python.md

 ```
 output:
 ```
-The original string is : python can learn easily
+The original string is : Python can learn easily
-The string after substring removal : python can easily
+The string after substring removal : Python can easily
 ```
 `can` substring  is removed from original string here.

 ## conclusion:

-In this article `remove specific substring from a set of strings in python'  and 'replace old string ith ne string` concept also explained easily with simple examples to evaryone can understand easily.
+In this article `remove specific substring from a set of strings in Python'  and 'replace old string ith ne string` concept also explained easily with simple examples to evaryone can understand easily.